The best places to learn to surf in Cornwall

 St Ives Surf School runs lessons every day and is located right on the beach.
 The team of instructors are brilliant and the surf school has the option of private lessons, group sessions and hire, so when you feel ready to take to the water on your own, you can hire a swelly from here.
 If you fancy trying more water sports, head to Porthminster beach where you'll find the surf schools watersports centre.
 You can book in for paddleboarding, kayaking and even coasteering.
 Hire equipment is also available from here.

-Art-lovers will be pleased to know that Porthmeor is overlooked by the Tate St. Ives, so after your surf, soak up some modern art in the gallery - and don’t forget to visit the famous Barbara Hepworth Museum and Sculpture garden.
+Art lovers will be pleased to know that Porthmeor is overlooked by the Tate St. Ives, so after your surf, soak up some modern art in the gallery - and don’t forget to visit the famous Barbara Hepworth Museum and Sculpture garden.
+Take a look at our guide to the best art galleries in St Ives here.

 Ultimately surfing is all about having fun in the ocean, but there are several things you need to know to keep yourself and others out of harm’s way.
 The RNLI’s website is a great resource, so have a read before you start your lessons.
 At the very least, here are some of the main things to be aware of: